trishalaneeraj/trishalaneeraj.github.io/_posts/2017-12-22-semantic-entailment.md

 ![](https://drive.google.com/uc?export=&id=1yNyFuZDZkVD8ki4-vosikPyowyXOAEon "Generic")

-Models for semantic entailment task generally fall into two categories: 1) Sentence encoding of the individual sentences 2) Joint methods that allow to use encoding of both sentences, like cross-features of attention.
+Models for semantic entailment task generally fall into two categories:
+1. Sentence encoding of the individual sentences
+2. Joint methods that allow to use encoding of both sentences, like cross-features of attention.

 Approach 1, is useful for training generic sentence encoders and can be used for a variety of other tasks, like the [InferSent](https://arxiv.org/pdf/1705.02364.pdf) paper.
 The figure above shows a generic architecture, for SNLI tasks.
 The sentence encoders are often a deep learning architecture, like a CNN or an RNN that outputs a fixed size representation vector v, for the hypothesis and the premise separately.
-Once the sentence vectors are generated, 3 matching methods are applied to extract relations between the two fixed size representation vectors.
+Once the sentence vectors are generated, 3 matching methods are applied to extract relations between the two fixed size representation vectors:
-(i) concatenation of the two representations
+* concatenation of the two representations
-(ii) element-wise product of the two vectors; and (iii) absolute element-wise difference of the two vectors.
+* element-wise product of the two vectors
+* absolute element-wise difference of the two vectors.

 The resulting vector, which captures information from both the premise and the hypothesis, is fed into a 3-class classifier consisting of multiple fullyconnected layers culminating in a softmax layer.

-The generic approach is best highlighted in a[paper by Nie and Bansal](https://arxiv.org/pdf/1708.02312.pdf) which is also one of the state of the art architectures for semantic entailment as per the results on the RepEval 2017 results.
+The generic approach is best highlighted in a [paper by Nie and Bansal](https://arxiv.org/pdf/1708.02312.pdf) which is also one of the state of the art architectures for semantic entailment as per the results on the RepEval 2017 results.

 ![](https://drive.google.com/uc?export=&id=1KpPTdhWDE3M2ZHYXAaRKJMNk_hCzi2aT "Nie and Bansal")